Epiphan & Drivers Kit | TVPLAY Hardware

 EPIPHAN PEARL NANO / Tailored to your productions.

-Pearl Nano™ is perfect for small-scale events, SRT contribution encoding and as a dedicated streamer and recorder.
+Pearl Nano™ is perfect for small-scale events, SRT contribution encoding, and as a dedicated streamer and recorder.
 The optional 4K feature add-on allows you to upgrade Pearl Nano with 4K capabilities as your needs evolve.
-With H.265/HEVC compression, it's the perfect solution to reduce the size of your video files and the bandwidth required by half, thanks to the new 4.16 firmware update.
-And with Epiphan Cloud, you can access, monitor and control Pearl Nano from anywhere.
+With H.265/HEVC compression, it is the perfect solution to reduce the size of your video files and the required bandwidth by half, thanks to the new firmware update 4.16.
+And with Epiphan Cloud, you can access, monitor, and control Pearl Nano from anywhere.

 Small size and big performance